frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 **Type Name:** x-file-visit-evt

-The File Visit Event object represents properties associasted with when a file is visited by an operating system, including when a file is read, modified, executed, preloaded.
+The File Visit Event object represents properties associasted with when a file/directory is visited by an operating system, including when a file is read, modified, executed, preloaded.
 The event may be saved in different forms, e.g., file, cache, Windows registry, etc. If the event is saved in registry, it MUST saved in the data field of a registry values.

 ### Properties